Nothing spoils a good night’s sleep or an evening of outdoor summer fun than an attack from a blood-sucking insect.

 Protein from blood is vital to the reproduction of most species of mosquitoes.
 It works to assist in egg production.

-Mosquitoes are able to locate a human being from over 50 yards away.
+Mosquitoes can locate a human being from over 50 yards away.
 They are drawn towards us by body heat and carbon dioxide emissions from our breath.

 They can even follow trails of carbon dioxide left behind in the air and track you down that way.